AutoResearch/autora/README.md

 Additional setup steps for PyCharm:

-- You can (and should) completely hide the IDE-specific directory for `VSCode` in PyCharm by adding `.vscode` to the list of ignored folder names in Preferences > Editor > File Types > Ignored Files and Folders.
+- You can (and should) completely hide the IDE-specific directory for Visual Studio Code in PyCharm by adding `.vscode` to the list of ignored folder names in Preferences > Editor > File Types > Ignored Files and Folders.
 This only needs to be done once.

 #### Command Line `poetry` Setup